 Canmore and area offers a variety of snowshoe trails including wide open lake spaces and dense forests.

-CANMORE, AB — My adolescent dream of being a coureur des bois, an unlicensed fur trader navigating the Canadian wilds with nothing more than a pair of snowshoes and a few provisions while circumventing the law, was briefly awakened as I snowshoed the Lower Lake, Spray Lake, and Hogarth Trail in Canmore, Alberta.
+CANMORE, ALTA. — My adolescent dream of being a coureur des bois, an unlicensed fur trader navigating the Canadian wilds with nothing more than a pair of snowshoes and a few provisions while circumventing the law, was briefly awakened as I snowshoed the Lower Lake, Spray Lake, and Hogarth Trail in Canmore, Alta.

 A few things were different than my outlaw fur trading dream, however.
 First, the snowshoes aren’t Palaeolithic tennis rackets fastened to your feet with ratty leather and rusty fasteners.
 The shoes we borrowed from Mount Engadine Lodge were easily affixed to our feet.

 They can seemingly accommodate any footwear you happen to be wearing and they offer an agility the former shoes didn’t.
 They also have snow-gripping teeth on the bottom that permit you to navigate ice fearlessly, which was handy as we walked along the Lower Kananaskis Lake.

 Ryan Cancilla and his daughter, Aria, pause to take in the scenery while snowshoeing in Canmore, Alberta.

 The second difference was the company of my wife, Rosalia and our daughter, Aria.
 I would imagine the glory of independently taking to the woods and outrunning the law can be easily eclipsed by the pleasure of taking a walk with your family or friends in the majesty of the mountains.

 However, after 10 minutes of shoeing rhythmically, crunching snow and ice underfoot, my usually lively daughter turned into 30 pounds of deadweight on my back.
 The equivalent weight of some pemmican and a couple of beaver pelts I figure.